spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/9-cluster-rbac.md

 * Select Cluster Settings -> RBAC -> Cluster
 * Click on “Add new binding” to open the “Add Cluster Role Binding” wizard.
 Fill in the following details:
   * Role Name : Define a custom role name to identify the cluster role
-  * Subjects : Subjects are a group of users, services, or team using the Kubernetes API.
-It defines the operations a user, service, or a group can perform.
+  * Subjects : Subjects are a group of users, services, or teams using the Kubernetes API.
+It defines the operations a user, service, or a team can perform.
 There are three types of subjects:
     * Subject Type:
       * Users: These are global, and meant for humans or processes living outside the cluster.
       * Groups: Set of users.